Andrea Mohr: Prior to the detention

-She attended primary school from 1969 to 1973 in Neustadt, Germany where she attended the Leibniz Gymnasium. she attended the English night school Inlingua in Mannheim, Germany from 1983 to 1984 as a foreign correspondent.
+She attended primary school from 1969 to 1973 in Neustadt, Germany where she attended the Leibniz Gymnasium.
+She attended the English night school Inlingua in Mannheim, Germany from 1983 to 1984 as a foreign correspondent.
 This was followed by studies of economics in 1985–1986 at the Ludwig Maximilian University of Munich.
 From 1986 to 1989 she studied Japanese and American Studies at the Free University of Berlin.

 In Tokyo, Bangkok, Los Angeles and Kyoto, she worked as a photo model and hostess, in Berlin in Cabarets as a striptease dancer.
 She lived in Berlin from 1986 to 1996, and then in Melbourne until her deportation in 2004.
-Now she is back in her hometown.

 Time in prison

 She pleaded guilty to being knowingly concerned in the importation of 5.5 kilograms of cocaine by her ex-husband Werner Roberts; other co-accused were the well-known Melbourne lawyer Andrew Fraser and Carl Urbanec, her longtime German friend.

 Andrea Mohr was sentenced to a maximum of 8 years, with a minimum of 5 years, and after serving 5 years she was deported back to Germany.
 Andrea had been married to Werner Roberts since 1997 and divorced him 2001.
 Werner Roberts was sentenced to 10 to 13 years in prison, Carl Urbanec 6 to 9 years and Andrew Fraser 5 to 7 years in prison.
-Corrupt Melbourne police officers were involved in the case, and were later indicted or even convicted, but this was because of other offences.

 Andrea Mohr spent her entire sentence in high-security prison, since she was a high-profile case involved in international crimes, deemed to be a high escape risk.
 During her prison time she completed a correspondence course at the Swinburne University of Technology, Melbourne, in the fields of journalism and creative writing.

-After Prison

-Since 2004 the author of numerous books such as:
+Post-prison career

+Since 2004 she has authored several books.
 For the German publishing house Umschau Buchverlag she wrote the following culinary travel guides: